betesh/hebcal/README.md

 ## Javascript Version

 ### To Run Unit Tests
-1. Download the latest jQuery library and save it in the root folder of the repo as jquery.js
 1. Open index.html in a browser.
+You should see a lot of green text saying that tests passed.
+If not, javascript may not be enabled in your browser.
+Scroll down to the bottom and verify that the summary says all tests passed.

 ### To Use
 1. All date formats are YYYY-mm-dd, where month is index from 1 (i.e. 1 == January, not the usual javascript index of 0 == January!) and YYYY is the Gregorian year.